Develocity IntelliJ Plugin User Manual

 -

-Symptom: CPU usage spikes when the timeline view is visible.
+CPU usage spikes when the timeline view is visible.

 -

-Cause: The timeline view might repaint too frequently for the capabilities of your machine.
+The timeline view might repaint too frequently for the capabilities of your machine.

 -

-Solution: Go to , and type
+Go to , type

-Registryto open the IDE registry.
+Registryand press Enter to open the IDE registry.
 Then look for the keycom.gradle.develocity.ide.timeline.refresh.millis.
 You can specify any value between 10ms and 5000ms.
 Try a bigger value to reduce the performance impact of the timeline view.

 -